 At the same time, a revolution in content delivery systems and the propensity for cash-strapped consumers to entertain more at home will help drive increased sales of TVs and related hardware, they projected.

 But retailers will also have to work harder and smarter to cut costs and draw traffic, they agreed, while clearly defining themselves in the marketplace.

-Helping them accomplish this are distributors, who can provide entree to popular but low-margin categories with minimal inventory investment, while extending them credit to do so.
+Helping them accomplish this are distributors, who can provide entree to popular but low-margin categories with minimal inventory investment, while extending them the credit to do so.

 The spirited give-and-take is presented here in edited form.